quantcast/roku-measurement/README.md

 The user identifier is passed in the `userIdentifierStr` argument.

 Note that in all cases, the Quantcast Roku SDK will immediately 1-way hash the passed channel user identifier, and return the hashed value for your reference.
 You do not need to take any action with the hashed value.

+### Trouble Shooting ###

+**Little or No App Traffic Showing Up In App's Profile On Quantcast.com** Quantcast updates its website with your app's latest audience measurement data daily.
+If even after 1 day no data is showing up in your app's profile on quantcast.com, please check the following:
+* The `messagePort` passed to startQuantcast must be the exact messageport object that you call wait(0,messageport) and HandleMsg.
+* Be sure that the runloop calling HandleMsg is run at least a few times.
+Some application can have mutiple runloops in different screens so it is possible the runloop never has a chance to run.
+Quantcast should be added to the runloop that handles the main screen.

 ## License ##
 This Quantcast Measurement SDK is Copyright 2012-2014 Quantcast Corp.
 This SDK is licensed under the Quantcast Mobile App Measurement Terms of Service, found at [the Quantcast website here](https://www.quantcast.com/learning-center/quantcast-terms/mobile-app-measurement-tos "Quantcast's Measurement SDK Terms of Service") (the "License").
 You may not use this SDK unless (1) you sign up for an account at [Quantcast.com](https://www.quantcast.com "Quantcast.com") and click your agreement to the License and (2) are in compliance with the License.
 See the License for the specific language governing permissions and limitations under the License.
 Unauthorized use of this file constitutes copyright infringement and violation of law.